Archfx/rv32firmware/README.md

 }
 ```

-## Now lets start with the real deal with identifying each step
+## Now let's start with the real deal by identifying each step

-clone the full version of the above code from github
+clone the full version of the above code from GitHub
 ```shell
 git clone https://github.com/Archfx/rv32firmware
 ```